PHEV & EREV Savings Calculator

 cheaper than an equivalent gasoline car

-more than a full EV — gas miles are the gap
+more than a 2017 Tesla Model 3 Long Range — gas miles are the gap

 - Annualized as 5 weekdays + 2 weekend days × 52 weeks.
 Assumes you can plug in every night.